-- (16) Fieldwork parties must consist of a minimum of two people.
-To enable an employee or student to work alone, the Head of Work Unit may waive this requirement where: - a.
-It can be clearly demonstrated that potential hazards in the fieldwork area are minimal; - b.
-A written risk assessment has been completed and it can be clearly demonstrated that potential hazards are minimal; - c.
-The person has relevant fieldwork experience and training. - (17) A written risk assessment must be completed by anyone working alone in the field.
-This written risk assessment must be discussed with the Head of Work Unit and signed by the person undertaking the fieldwork and the Head of Work Unit before the fieldwork is commenced. - (18) Anyone working alone in the field must, where reasonably practicable, make daily contact with a nominated person. - (19) Fieldwork involving students must have an acceptable employee to student ratio so that appropriate transport and supervision arrangements can be implemented.
+(14) Fieldwork parties must consist of a minimum of two people.
+To enable a fieldwork participant or student to work alone, the Head of Work Unit may waive this requirement where:

+- a. it can be clearly demonstrated that potential hazards in the fieldwork area are minimal; - b. a written risk assessment has been completed and it can be clearly demonstrated that potential hazards are minimal; and - c. the person has relevant fieldwork experience and training.

+(15) A written risk assessment must be completed by anyone working alone in the field.
+This written risk assessment must be discussed with the Head of Work Unit and signed by the person undertaking the fieldwork and the Head of Work Unit before the fieldwork is commenced.

+(16) Anyone working alone in the field must, where reasonably practicable, make daily contact with a nominated person.

+(17) Fieldwork involving students must have an acceptable employee to student ratio so that appropriate transport and supervision arrangements can be implemented.
 An acceptable ratio of employees to students would depend on:

-- a. the prior training, experience and maturity of the students; and - b. the nature of the fieldwork. - (20) The employee to student ratio must be established based on risk associated with the fieldwork, and normally, in undergraduate courses, there would be an upper limit of one to twenty five.
+- a. the prior training, experience and maturity of the students; and - b. the nature of the fieldwork.

+(18) The employee to student ratio must be established based on risk associated with the fieldwork, and normally, in undergraduate courses, there would be an upper limit of one to twenty five.
 For routine fieldwork with an established safe history, a larger ratio may be acceptable.
 Careful consideration should be given by the Head of Work Unit before approval is given to fieldwork involving a larger student to employee ratio.